 If wild pork is smoked with mesquite instead of standard wood then the meat will respond very excellently and gets an amazing flavor.
 The meat is much darker than domestic pork like a young beef or deer.
 The meat tastes sweetish with complex flavors that can make any make anyone ask for more.

 The texture is tender, mildly stringy, not greasy and very moist.
-The best cuts of the meat to smoke are ribs, shoulder, lower legs, spare ribs, and loins.
+The best cuts of the meats to smoke are ribs, shoulder, lower legs, spare ribs, and loins.
 And if a there is a big smoker available then smoking the whole hog would provide a great taste sensation.
 Rather than individual cuts, the whole hog has much more flavors.

 The rear can be good hams and the hocks, jowl, and side meats are best for bacon.
 The key is slow and low.
 While smoking a whole hog the temperature should not be more than 93 degrees and for not more than 14 hours.